 A 2014 study by Van der Meer found that the stigma that comes from being unemployed affects personal well-being, especially for men, who often feel as though their masculine identities are threatened by unemployment.

-In 2014, the employment rate increased to 2,173,012, supported by showing the UK is creating more job opportunities.
+In 2014, the employment rate increased in the UK.

-In 2015, the European Commission published recommendations advising governments on how to reduce long-term unemployment.
+In 2015, the European Commission issued recommendations to governments on strategies to reduce long-term unemployment.

 As of September 2016, the total veteran unemployment rate in the US was 4.3 percent.